renickbell/konduktiva/README.txt

 // --------------------------------------------------------------------------
 // -- README.txt
-// -- initial author: Renick Bell (renick@gmail.com)
+// -- initial author: Steve Wang (stevesg168@gmail.com)
 // -- initial creation date: Wed Jun 28 10:08:48 AM CST 2023
-// -- contributors: Yiler Huang (yiler7777@gmail.com); Steve Wang (stevesg168@gmail.com)
+// -- contributors: Yiler Huang (yiler7777@gmail.com); Renick Bell (renick@gmail.com)
 // -- license: GPL 3.0
 // --------------------------------------------------------------------------
+This code allows Konduktiva to work with music synthesizers that use MIDI.
 --------------------------------------------------------------------------
 Installation:

-1. Download all the files here.
+1. Download all the files.
 2. Install Nodejs.
 If npm does not automatically get installed with Nodejs, install npm.
 3. Open the terminal and run this command: node installer.js
 4. After that code has finished running, the installation should be complete.